Glyphack/Glyphack/content/blog/huec/index.md

 So in order to turn on the alarm for the next day I have to do two things:

-- change activate byte to `01`.
+- Change the active byte to `01`.
-- Update the time stamp to be the next day.
-The alarm time stamp contains date and time.
+- Update the timestamp to be the next day.
+The alarm timestamp contains date and time.
 Clock time is UTC and user time needs to be converted.

 ### Timers

-Philips app also has a feature called timer.
+The Philips app also has a feature called timer.
 You can start a timer and after it reaches 0 the light starts flashing.

 {{< ble-packet payload="02 00 38 00 28 00 00 00 00 00 01 b9 ba 94 69 01 01 02 1d 01 50 c1 53 49 69 60 40 b1 b3 38 46 6b c3 bb 42 58 03 2c 01 00 00 05 54 69 6d 65 72 01" >}}